-My name is Markus Schirmer.
 In 2005 I studied physics at the RWTH Aachen University and received my diploma in 2011.
-In the last year at the RWTH Aachen I focused on theoretical physics, in particular cosmology, and wrote my thesis on the halo mass function.
+In the last year at the RWTH I focused on theoretical physics, in particular cosmology, and wrote my thesis on the halo mass function.
 During my studies I spent a year at Osaka University, working on the Terahertz Color Scanner at the Araki laboratory under supervision of Prof. Yasui and Prof. Aaraki.

 The change from theoretical physics to biomedical engineering and research based on early brain development came from the desire to impact and improve people’s well-being.
 It allowed me to apply my computational and mathematical background, as well as my skills for problem solving to the growing field of connectomics in the developing brain.

 In 2016 I started as a research fellow as part of the J. Philip Kistler Stroke Research Centre at the Massachusetts General Hospital and Harvard Medical School in Boston.
-My current work focuses on investigating stroke patients, where I aim to find connections between genetics of patients and the outcome after stroke.
+My current work focuses on stroke patients, where I investigate the concept of reserve that helps a patient to a better outcome after stroke.

 In 2017 I was honored to receive the Marie-Curie Global-Fellowship by the European Union, which supports me in my endeavors to bring methodological advances directly to the clinic, as part of the German Center for Neurodegenerative Disease Bonn, Germany, Harvard Medical School, and Massachusetts General Hospital.
 My research project ARTEMIS helped me translate many methodological advances into the low quality imaging setting of acute stroke populations, where data is acquired in the emergency room.